Contact sports and high impact exercises are not generally recommended for people with AS

 Contact sports include rugby, karate, hockey and wrestling to name but a few.

 People with AS should exercise caution when considering playing contact sports.
 This is because having AS means that you are at greater risk of having thinner bones (osteoporosis).
 During contact sports you may experience hard knocks and blows that may cause a bone to break.

 People with AS may also have stiffening of the spine.
 This means that you may be at risk of breaking one of the bones in your spine (your vertebrae) during contact sports.

 If you take part in contact sports then do discuss it with your physiotherapist and get their advice for you as an individual.

 High impact sports

-High impact sports include netball, step aerobics, basketball, football, boxercise, squash and tennis.
+High impact sports can include boxercise, hockey, karate, rugby, squash and wrestling.

 All of these sports involve pounding actions, including running, which can cause extra stress on the joints of the legs and the spine.
 This in turn can lead people with AS to experience a flare up in their condition, that is, more pain.